Anurag7215/netflix_sql_projects/README.md

 - **Audience Focus (Ratings):** The most frequent content ratings clearly indicate the platform's main target demographic (e.g., adult or mature-teen viewers).
 - **Global & Regional Focus:** The data highlights top content-contributing countries globally, with a specific measure of India's average releases underscoring its importance as a key regional market.
 - **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

+## Author - Zero Analyst

+This project is a key part of my professional portfolio, specifically designed to demonstrate the SQL skills that are vital for succeeding in a Data Analyst role.
+I welcome any questions, feedback, or opportunities for collaboration, so please don't hesitate to reach out!